ProfessionalWiki/WikibaseEdtf/README.md

 Platform requirements for the latest version:

-* [PHP] 7.4 or later, including PHP 8.x
+* [PHP] 7.4 or later, including PHP 8.x, tested up to PHP 8.4
-* [MediaWiki] 1.37 up to 1.43
+* [MediaWiki] 1.40 up to 1.40
 * [Wikibase Repository] compatible with your MediaWiki version

 See the [release notes](#release-notes) for more information on the different versions of this extension.

-First install MediaWiki and Wikibase Repository.

 The recommended way to install Wikibase EDTF is using [Composer] with [MediaWiki's built-in support for Composer][Composer install].

-On the commandline, go to your wikis root directory.
+On the commandline, go to your wiki's root directory.
 Then run these two commands:

 ```shell script
 COMPOSER=composer.local.json composer require --no-update professional-wiki/wikibase-edtf:^2.0.0